-HPR126 Casting & Angling 1 cr. hr.
+Casting & Angling

 This course will teach the basic rules, strategy, and scoring for the sport of casting & angling.
 Each student will be given ample time to play and implement the techniques to be able to use this activity for a lifetime activity.